+Now I have to admit that those same kinds of 'continuity glitches' pop up for me when I read scripture, and there are a number of them in today's reading from Matthew's gospel.
+The first is the issue of where this incident of calling the first disciples occurred.
 A real estate agent will tell you "it's all about location, location, location" and I guess the same seems to be true for gospel writers.
 All of the gospel writers fuss with the location of the start of Jesus' ministry.
 So much fussing, in fact, that we do actually get "location, location, location" - that is, there are several different versions of just where Jesus started out his teaching, preaching, and healing, and how he rounded up the first of his disciples.
-Last week for example we discovered that the first two disciples, Andrew and Peter, were originally followers of John the Baptist, and turned to follow the Lamb of God.
+Last week for example we heard in John's gospel that the first two disciples, Andrew and Peter, were originally followers of John the Baptist, and turned to follow the Lamb of God.
 John was less than specific about the location, but it seems to have been along the south part of the River Jordan, down in Judea.